xdhsCode/Relearn/README.md

 # Relearn
-study the github again. to be familiar all its functions.
+study the GitHub again. to be familiar with all its functions.